Factual/drake/README.md

 ## Installation

 You will need to have a JVM installed.

-Note that Drake has been tested under Linux and Mac OS X. We've not tested it on Windows.
+Drake has been tested under Linux and Mac OS X. We've not tested it on Windows.

 ### Download or build the uberjar

 You can build Drake from source, which is the preferred way to run the most up-to-date version, or you can [download a prebuilt uberjar](https://docs.google.com/uc?export=download&confirm=no_antivirus&id=0B2xtKcFEL6wwOGNYSWRnMGc3b1k), which may not be the most recent version of Drake.

 Following are instructions for building from source.
-Drake is a Clojure project, so to build Drake from source you will need to have [leiningen](https://github.com/technomancy/leiningen).
+Drake is a Clojure project, so you will need to have [leiningen](https://github.com/technomancy/leiningen).

 #### Clone the project: